 Completeness: Completeness is a measure of the amount of valid data obtained compared to the amount that was expected under normal conditions.
 Completeness is a condition to be achieved in order to meet the data requirements of the program.
 Factors that can affect completeness include problems encountered by the field crews such as adverse weather conditions or equipment failures and laboratory-related issues such as sample preservation, exceeding holding times, and accidents.
-To ensure that data are of the quality required to support Chesapeake Bay Program management decisions, Maryland's non-tidal network monitoring program strives to provide monitoring data of known and consistent quality to the CBPO by generally following the guidelines outlined in Section E of the Recommended Guidelines for Sampling and Analysis in the Chesapeake Bay Monitoring Program, August 1996 (EPA 1996).
+To ensure that data are of the quality required to support Chesapeake Bay Program management decisions, Maryland's Non-tidal Network monitoring program strives to provide monitoring data of known and consistent quality to the CBPO by generally following the guidelines outlined in Methods and Quality Assurance for Chesapeake Bay Water Quality Monitoring Programs (EPA 2017).
 These guidelines recommend precision goals for field and lab measurements of <20 percent of the coefficient of variation; accuracy goals within 80 to 120 percent, and the completeness goals of 90 percent.